GeoGen: A Two-stage Coarse-to-Fine Framework for Fine-grained Synthetic Location-based Social Network Trajectory Generation: Evaluation

 \subsubsection{Datasets}

-We utilize four publicly available LBSN datasets containing POI check-in trajectories to evaluate the performance of our proposed \N, including Foursquare New York City (FS-NYC), Foursquare Tokyo (FS-TKY), Foursquare Austin (FS-ATX) \cite{yang2014modeling, yang2016participatory}, and Gowalla (GW-STO) \cite{cho2011friendship}.
-We first truncate each individual LBSN check-in trajectory with a pre-defined duration (one week for the three FourSquare datasets and six weeks for GW-STO) and maintain the sequences with more than 10 visits to ensure data quality.
-Detailed data descriptions are shown in the Appendix.
-We split each dataset into training, validation, and testing sets with a ratio of 7:2:1.
+We utilize four publicly available LBSN datasets containing POI check-in trajectories to evaluate the performance of our proposed \N, including New York City (FS-NYC), Tokyo (FS-TKY), Austin (FS-ATX) from the Foursquare dataset\cite{yang2014modeling, yang2016participatory}, and Stockholm (GW-STO) from the Gowalla dataset \cite{cho2011friendship}.
+We first truncate each individual LBSN check-in trajectory with a pre-defined duration (one week for the three FourSquare datasets and six weeks for GW-STO) and maintain the sequences with more than 5 visits to ensure data quality.
+We split each dataset into training, validation, and testing sets with a ratio of 7:1:2.